salvirezwan/ML-Project-Cricket-Score-Predictor/README.md

 # Cricket Score Predictor

 This is a Machine Learning Project that predicts the cricket score based on input parameters such as batting team, bowling team, city, current score, overs bowled, wickets out, and runs in the last 5 overs.
 I collaborated with my classmates Abeer and Rafin here.
-We have tried to modify and enhance further the project found in [KNOWLEDGE DOCTOR YouTube channel](https://youtu.be/2C_bUATI6EU?si=jkmffs_L9OgOfsuC)
+We have tried to modify and enhance further the project found in [KNOWLEDGE DOCTOR YouTube channel](https://youtu.be/2C_bUATI6EU?si=jkmffs_L9OgOfsuC).
+We altered the hyperparameters of Random Forest and XGBoost algorithms and compared the performances.

 ## Features